opnsense/docs/source/manual/how-tos/caddy.rst

 Filter by Domain
 ----------------

 Having a large configuration can become a bit cumbersome to navigate.
-To help, a new filter functionality has been added to the top right corner of the `Domains` and `Handlers` tab, called `Filter by Domain`.
+To help, a new filter functionality has been added to the top right corner of the `Domains`, `Subdomains` and `HTTP Handlers` tab, called `Filter by Domain`.

 In `Filter by Domain`, one or multiple `Domains` can be selected, and as filter result, only their corresponding configuration will be displayed in `Domains`, `Subdomains` and `Handlers`.
 This makes keeping track of large configurations a breeze.